 Kolina and Zev anxiously studied the menu.
 Eaton found what he wanted relatively quickly, excited to see it on a menu farther east than he had anticipated.

-“it’s a type of cabbage,” he said, then added: “and there’s a savoury sauce, other vegetables, and chicken; that’s what the last word means - chicken.”
+“It’s a type of cabbage,” he said.
+“And there’s a savoury sauce, other vegetables, and chicken.
+That’s what the last word means - chicken.”

 When the server returned, all three of them ordered the same thing.